How to Create a PTO Policy Blog Feature

 For example, the Federal Family and Medical Leave Act or FMLA in the U.S. makes it mandatory for companies with at least 50 employees to provide job-protected parental, personal medical, family caregiver, and military exigency leave.

 Some states also require employers to track PTO balance, so check your state law if you need to do so.
 Once you propose a program, check the industry standard in which you operate.
-For instance, New York’s Paid Family Leave Program mandates organizations purchase paid family and medical leave plans through a private insurance market.
+For instance, New York’s Paid Family Leave Program mandates that organizations purchase paid family and medical leave plans through a private insurance market.

 ClickUp Docs to create a PTO policy